Club Sport Forms

 Upon completion of the necessary paperwork, referee paperwork should be uploaded by the club using the Referee Payment form.
 Clubs must ensure that the Independent Contractor Agreement, W-9 and Invoice are included.
 Please ensure all forms are hand signed, the address on all forms are the same and the amount to be paid on all forms are the same.

 The Club Sport program benefits from the use of Fordham University's Ram Van service.
 Clubs may request the use of a Ram Van for club travel to competitions and events.
 In order to request a van, club must complete the Ram Van Request form at least one week prior to their date(s) of travel and the club must have at least 2 approved drivers per van requested when the form is submitted (Club Sport athletes have the opportunity get certified to drive a Ram Van for club travel).
 In the event the club does not have at least 2 approved drivers per van when the form is submitted, the club will need to rent a driver from the Ram Van office (this will be taken care of by the Club Sport Manager).

-When clubs travel off campus for any club related function (i.e. off-campus practice, road games, off-campus events, etc.), the club must complete a Travel Itinerary by the Monday of the week of travel.
+When clubs travel off campus for any club related function (i.e. off-campus practice, road games, off-campus events, etc.), the club must complete a Travel Itinerary at least two days prior to the travel date.
 The travel itinerary includes a list of club athletes traveling with the team.
 Only approved club members, advisors and chaperones may travel with the team to their destination.